data-apis/scipy-2023-presentation/paper.rst

 communities soon after its release.
 The first array computing library for numerical and scientific computing in Python was Numeric, developed in the mid-1990s :cite:`Dubois1996a`:cite:`Harris2020a`.
-To better accommodate this library and its use cases, Python’s syntax was extended to include indexing syntax :cite:`Hugunin1995a`.
+To better accommodate this library and its use cases, Python's syntax was extended to include indexing syntax :cite:`Hugunin1995a`.

 In the early 2000s, a similar library, Numarray, introduced a more flexible